H4ssi/mmo-server/README.md

 }
 ```

-which means, a player named `"florian"` entered the room and was placed on tile
+meaning, a player named `"florian"` entered the room and was placed on tile
 `[7/8]`.
 As long as the player stays in this room, they will be identified by
 the id  `1`.